-User base for each of these platforms are counted by the hundred of millions.
+The user base for each of these platforms is counted by the hundreds of millions.
 Let’s put away all the billion dollars that are circulating and focus on the user experience impact.

 I don’t know about you, but I tend to limit the personal info that I am sharing on the internet: not because I am a VIP who’s running away from paparazzi, but because I just want to think that I have some kind of privacy.
 As of today, frankly speaking, I think everything is out of my control.